Reciprocal versus Parasocial Relationships in Online Social Networks: Notations and Datasets

 \subsection{Datasets}

-\myparatight{Google+} Google+ was launched with an invitation-only test phase on June 28, 2011, and opened to everyone 18 years of age or older on September 20, 2011.
-Google+ provides each user with an incoming friend list (i.e., ``have you in circles''), an outgoing friend list (i.e., ``in your circles'') and a profile page.
-We began to crawl daily snapshots of public Google+ social network structures and user profiles shortly after it was launched; our dataset consists of 79 snapshots crawled from July 6 to October 11, 2011 (i.e., 98 days).
+\myparatight{Google+} Google+ provides each user with an incoming friend list (i.e., ``have you in circles''), an outgoing friend list (i.e., ``in your circles'') and a profile page.
+We began to crawl daily snapshots of public Google+ social network structures and user profiles shortly after it was launched in late June, 2011; our dataset consists of 79 snapshots crawled from July 6 to October 11, 2011 (i.e., 98 days).
 The first snapshot was crawled by breadth-first search (without early stopping).
 On subsequent days, we expanded the social structure from the previous snapshot.
 For most snapshots, our crawl finished within one day as Google did not limit the crawling rate during that time.
 The 79 snapshots are denoted as $G^{(0)},G^{(1)},\cdots,G^{(97)}$, where superscripts are the normalized crawling dates of the snapshots.
-Note that 19 snapshots are missing in our dataset.

 We take each user $u$ in Google+ as a node, and connect it to her outgoing friends via outgoing edges and incoming friends via incoming edges.
 Apart from the social structure, nodes also have attributes derived from users' profiles.
 We adopt four attribute types, i.e., \emph{School}, \emph{Major}, \emph{Employer} and \emph{City}.
 Specifically, we find all distinct schools, majors, employers and cities that appear in at least one crawled user profile and use them as binary attributes.
-Around 22\% of users have nonempty profiles and thus have observed node attributes in the last snapshot.

 Gong et al.~\cite{Gong12-imc} roughly divided the evolution of Google+ into three phases: Phase I from day 1 to day 20, which corresponds to the early days of Google+ whose size increased dramatically; Phase II from day 21 to day 75, during which Google+ went into a stabilized increasing phase; and Phase III from day 76 to day 98, when Google+ was opened to public (i.e., without requiring an invitation), resulting in a dramatic growth again.
-We point out the three phases because we will show in Section~\ref{sec:struct} that reciprocal edges also evolve differently in them.
+We point out the three phases because reciprocal edges also evolve differently in them (see Section~\ref{sec:struct}).